 Gary married his college sweetheart, Karen, in 1991.
 They have three children: Charlie who is in college in Connecticut, Wendy who attends boarding school in Delaware, and Theo, a middle school student at Trinity.

 Alyce was born in New Orleans and received her Bachelor's Degree in Sociology.
-She worked as a legal secretary/paralegal prior to coming on staff in July of 2006 as Director of Children's Ministries.
+She worked as a legal secretary and paralegal prior to serving on staff as Director of Children's Ministries from July 2006 until she retired in late May 2015.
 She was ordained as a vocational deacon on December 27, 2008 by Bishop Charles E. Jenkins at Christ Church Cathedral.
 She serves in prison ministry at the Louisiana Correctional Institute for Women in St. Gabriel, LA and is a Court Appointed Special Advocate for children in Jefferson Parish Juvenile Court.
 She also trains and schedules Eucharistic Visitors in our parish.

 Jay was born in New Orleans and received his Master of Ministry from Nashotah Theological Seminary.
 He started and runs a design/build construction company since 1976 and lives in Slidell with his wife, Margaret.
 Jay was ordained a vocational deacon by Rt.
 Rev. Morris Thompson in 2010.
 Jay co-chairs the Addiction Recovery ministry and leads the HIV/AIDS ministry for the diocese of Louisiana.
 He volunteers weekly at Bridge House in New Orleans since 2008.
 He is on the committee for the Ecumenical Prayer service for the homeless and assist in the feeding ministry at the Harry Thompson center.
 He also volunteers with the Ignatian Spirituality Program which takes homeless and people dealing with addiction on a spiritual retreat twice a year.
 He is involved in the 12 step for Christians at Trinity and assist in various other ministries.